Risk Quantification in Stochastic Simulation under Input Uncertainty: Introduction and Motivation

 For another example, consider a large-scale power system.
 It is usually too expensive or risky to conduct real experiments on the system operation, and therefore, stochastic simulation is often used to study the economics, reliability, and emission variable effects of power systems operating in a market environment (\cite{degeilhstochastic}).
 In a typical power system simulation experiment, the inputs may include the resource parameters, the loading (market demand) parameters, etc., which all exhibit variability and uncertainty.
 The risk quantification and management of system performance under input uncertainty is of great importance because extreme scenarios of mean response (e.g., high mean power loads during peak time) might cause a part or whole breakdown of the power system and lead to disastrous outcomes.

 In this paper, we aim to quantify the risk in stochastic simulation under input uncertainty, by studying risk measures of mean response w.r.t. the distribution of input parameter.
 We will focus on risk measures such as Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR).
-Loosely speaking, VaR characterizes an extreme (e.g., 99\%) quantile of the mean response distribution, and CVaR characterizes the conditional expectation of a very tail portion of the mean response distribution.
+Loosely speaking, VaR characterizes an extreme (e.g., 99\%) quantile of the mean response distribution, and CVaR characterizes the conditional expectation of a tail portion of the mean response distribution.
 VaR, as one of the very earliest risk measures introduced in financial risk management, is easy to understand and interpret for practitioners.
 CVaR, as a classic coherent risk measure (see, e.g., \cite{artzner1997coherent}), exhibits nice properties such as convexity and monotonicity for optimization (see, e.g., \cite{rockafellar2000optimization}).
 They have been extensively used in financial industry, especially after the financial crisis in 2008.
 An abundant literature has dedicated to studying the estimation and optimization of risk measures under various settings; in particular, \cite{hong2014monte} provides a comprehensive review of Monte Carlo methods for VaR and CVaR.

 We will introduce VaR and CVaR for quantifying the risk in stochastic simulation under input uncertainty, and provide numerical schemes for their estimation.
 Specifically, we will study nested Monte Carlo estimators for VaR and CVaR of mean response from both theoretical and computational perspectives.
 Our numerical examples illustrate the importance and necessity of risk quantification under input uncertainty.
-To summarize, the contributions of this paper are three-folds: \begin{itemize} \item[(1)] For output analysis in stochastic simulation, our work is among the first to systematically study risk quantification of mean response in all possible input models using risk measures.
+To summarize, the contributions of this paper are three-fold: \begin{itemize} \item[(1)] For output analysis in stochastic simulation, our work is among the first to systematically study risk quantification of mean response in all possible input models using risk measures.

-\item[(2)] Under the respective ``Weak Assumption'' and ``Strong Assumption'' (elaborated in Section \ref{Sec3:Asymptotic}), we show that the proposed nested risk estimators are consistent and asymptotically normally distributed in different limiting senses, which are the guarantees for constructing asymptotically valid CIs.
+\item[(2)] Under the respective ``Weak Assumption'' and ``Strong Assumption'' (elaborated in Section \ref{Sec3:Asymptotic}), we show that the proposed nested risk estimators are consistent in different limiting senses.
+Under ``Strong Assumption", they are asymptotically normally distributed as well, which is the guarantee for constructing asymptotically valid CIs.

 \item[(3)] We solve the associated budget allocation problem that arises in nested simulation of risk estimators, in order to improve simulation efficiency.
 The numerical study demonstrates the effectiveness of our approach and shows that the obtained budget allocation schemes drastically reduce the widths of the CIs constructed. \end{itemize}